 Take a break every two hours when driving long distances.
 This will help your body and mind relax from the constant driving motion and allow you to be more alert when you get behind the wheel.

 Put the phone down, take breaks and focus on the road.
 Avoid driving if you are feeling fatigued.
 When driving with distractions or drowsiness, your reaction time can be impacted.
-Keep your eyes on the road, check your mirrors; driving is not the time to be calling or texting.
+Keep your eyes on the road and check your mirrors; driving is not the time to be calling or texting.

 Between midnight and 6 am, drowsy driving accidents are more likely to happen.
-Be alert to other drivers, and yourself, during these times.
+Stay alert during these times.
 Take breaks, have a coffee, or stop for the night if you are feeling impacted by drowsiness when driving - day or night.

 Here is what you can do to help see better when driving at night: